CreeJee/rolled/README.md

 # rolled
-clone & customized stage0 for better developer experiments
+well hooked & better flow control
 > if Freak613 wants close this repo, i will archive it...
 > please do not use product...
 X_X

 ## TODO LIST